1913 New York state election: Nominations

 The Republican state convention met on September 23 at Carnegie Hall in New York City.
 U.S. Senator Elihu Root was Permanent chairman.
 They nominated Associate Judge (elected in 1904) William E. Werner for Chief Judge (vote: Werner 447, Edgar Truman Brackett 151); and Associate Judge (designated in 1906) Frank H. Hiscock for associate judge (vote: Hiscock 444, Frederick E. Crane 157).

 The Progressive state convention met on September 27 at Rochester, New York.
 They nominated federal judge Learned Hand for Chief Judge, and Justice Samuel Seabury for associate judge.
+Hand was chosen over Werner because of the latter's decision in Ives v.
+Southern Buffalo Railway Co.
+(N.Y.
+1911) striking down the state's first workers' compensation statute as unconstitutional.

 The Democratic State Committee met on October 4 at the Knickerbocker Hotel in New York City.
 George M. Palmer was chairman.
 They nominated two Democrats, Associate Judge (elected in 1907) Willard Bartlett, and Abram I. Elkus, although Alton B. Parker, Chairman of the Committee on Non-partisan Candidates of the State and county bar associations, had recommended to endorse the Republican nominees (vote: Bartlett 38, Werner 3; Elkus 37, Hiscock 4).

 The Independence League State Committee met at Arlington Hall, in St. Mark's Place in New York City, after the Democratic and Republican nominations had been made, and endorsed Democrat Bartlett and Republican Hiscock.